garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Function as a Service (FaaS).md

 3. According to this demand, the [[Function as a Service (FaaS)]] provider creates a server to execute the function
 4. Once the function is complete, that server is shut down

 This model is ideal for simple, repetitive functions like scheduling tools or processing requests.

-Great exampl
+#infosys303example
+- [[2024 Semester 1/INFOSYS303 - Solutions Architecture/microservices|microservices]] applications used by Amazon & Netflix
+- IBM Cloud Functions
+- AWS Lambda
+- Google Cloud Functions